Pantyhose Fetish

 Prevalence & culture

 There is no direct prevalence figure specific to pantyhose, so estimates are anchored to broader research.
-Joyal & Carpentier (2017), a representative survey of 1,040 adults, found 26% reported interest in fetishism: a level the authors call neither rare nor statistically unusual, and similar across sexes.
+Joyal & Carpentier (2017), a representative survey of 1,040 adults, found 26% reported interest in fetishism, a level the authors call neither rare nor statistically unusual and similar across sexes.
 In the large internet study by Scorolli et al. (2007), "objects usually associated with the body" (the class that includes hosiery and other garments) made up about 30% of fetish preferences, ranking second after body parts.
-Pantyhose enjoy a steady cultural presence through fashion and dancewear and support active online communities, but dedicated research usually subsumes them within the wider hosiery and legwear category, so the value here is an approximation rather than a directly measured figure.
+Pantyhose keep a steady cultural presence through fashion and dancewear and support active online communities, but dedicated research usually subsumes them within the wider hosiery and legwear category, so the value here is an approximation rather than a directly measured figure.

 Safety, consent & law